FRRouting/frr/doc/user/bgp.rst

    turning on this command will allow BGP to install v4 routes with v6 nexthops if you do not have v4 configured on interfaces.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> accept-own

+   Enable handling of self-originated VPN routes containing ``accept-own`` community.

+   This feature allows you to handle self-originated VPN routes, which a BGP speaker receives from a route-reflector.
+A 'self-originated' route is one that was originally advertised by the speaker itself.
+As per :rfc:`4271`, a BGP speaker rejects advertisements that originated the speaker itself.
+However, the BGP ACCEPT_OWN mechanism enables a router to accept the prefixes it has advertised, when reflected from a route-reflector that modifies certain attributes of the prefix.

+   A special community called ``accept-own`` is attached to the prefix by the route-reflector, which is a signal to the receiving router to bypass the ORIGINATOR_ID and NEXTHOP/MP_REACH_NLRI check.

+   Default: disabled.

 .. clicmd:: bgp fast-external-failover

    This command causes bgp to take down ebgp peers immediately